Use this page for admissions information for the College of Nursing DNP program.

 - MSN to DNP Bridge Program for Clinical Nurse Leader with Advanced Concentration in Leadership Bridge to Executive Nursing Administration Pathway is for students who completed their MSN in the area of Clinical Nurse Leader with Advanced Concentration in Leadership and want to complete their DNP in the specialty area of Executive Nursing Administration.

-- The BSN to DNP Pathway is for students who have completed their Bachelor of Science in Nursing degree and desire to complete their MSN and DNP degrees.
+- The BSN to DNP Pathway is for students who have completed their Bachelor of Science in Nursing degree from an accredited institution and desire to complete their MSN and DNP degrees.

 Admission for non-degree students in selective DNP courses may not be available due to class size and required prerequisites.